 Sage Green: A Brief History

-The sage plant has been around forever, and therefore, the sage green color has also been around for a long time.
+The sage plant has been around forever, and therefore, sage green has also been around for a long time.
 However, generally, green is a color with quite a history, which begins with the Ancient Egyptians and Greeks.
 However, in later years, most of the green pigments that were produced and used turned out to be quite toxic.

 For example, Scheele’s Green contained copper arsenite, which is a deadly component.
 It is believed that Napoleon Bonaparte painted his bedroom with the color, which is what eventually caused his death.
 Thankfully, safer, synthetic pigments were later invented and used for painting.

-More recently, for many years in the mid-20th century, military flight jackets like the MA-1 bomber jacket came in a sage green color.
+More recently, for many years in the mid-20th century, military flight jackets like the MA-1 bomber jacket came in sage green.
 Today, the sage color has become quite popular in interior design.
 Well-known paint brands like Sherwin-Williams, have even named sage green as their color of the year for 2022.
 However, sage is not only for interior design – but it has also become a fashion trend.

 Sage Color Meaning